Spike in ocean heat stuns scientists: Have we breached a climate tipping point?

 This is happening across the huge expanse of the Pacific and Atlantic Oceans.

-In the North Atlantic Ocean — which was already way above record levels — temperatures have strikingly shot directly upwards over the past two weeks.
+In the North Atlantic Ocean — which was already way above record levels — temperatures have strikingly shot directly upward over the past two weeks.

-The shocking visual is prompting many to ask whether this recent surge is evidence that human-caused heating has propelled the climate past a tipping point.
+A shocking visual shared on Twitter earlier this month is prompting many to ask whether this recent surge is evidence that human-caused heating has propelled the climate past a tipping point.

 Luckily, climate scientists say the answer is likely no. Instead, it is much more probable to be a compounding coalescence of various factors – some natural and some human-caused.
 In other words, a coincidence of natural factors piled on top of the steady trend of human-caused global heating.